 Fitness tips, custom goals, unlimited freebees, free short-circuiting, real-time support, and…

 Here’s where it gets really interesting.
 The Beekeeper program, first introduced in our anniversary post, is still highly experimental but we have a few life coaches on board to partner with.
-We’re going to figure this out as we go, but if you think that in principle you’d pay $200/month to have someone personally holding you accountable to your goals, helping you keep your roads dialed in, entering data for you, calling you to make sure you’re staying on track, and deciding what things to beemind in the first place, then by all means, sign up.
+We’re going to figure this out as we go, but if you think that in principle you’d pay [UPDATE: $256/month plus a one-time $256 setup cost] to have someone personally holding you accountable to your goals, helping you keep your roads dialed in, entering data for you, calling you to make sure you’re staying on track, and deciding what things to beemind in the first place, then by all means, sign up.
 As with all the plans, we’ll give you a full refund if you’re not thrilled with what you’re paying for.